Form field consistency check

 The Form Field Consistency check verifies all of the following:

 You also configure Sessionless Field Consistency in the General tab.
-If Sessionless Field Consistency is enabled, the application firewall checks only the web form structure, dispensing with those parts of the Form Field Consistency check that depend upon maintaining session information.
+If Sessionless Field Consistency is enabled, the Web App Firewall checks only the web form structure, dispensing with those parts of the Form Field Consistency check that depend upon maintaining session information.
 This can speed the Form Field Consistency check with little security penalty for web sites that use many forms.
 To use Sessionless Field Consistency on all web forms, select On.
 To use it only for forms submitted with the HTTP POST method, select postOnly

 If you use the command-line interface, you can enter the following command to configure the Form Field Consistency Check: